-The George S. Grimley Pavilion, Woollahra Park, Rose Bay, has historic and aesthetic significance at a local level.
+The George S. Grimley Pavilion, Woollahra Park, Rose Bay, has historic, associative, aesthetic and representative significance at a local level.
 Designed by the architectural firm of E.A.
 Scott and Green and erected in 1926, it provides evidence of Council's interest in providing public recreational facilities in the 1920s, an interest that continues today.
+The building was designed to serve a dual function: as a grandstand for the adjoining oval and as a place where community and private activities and functions could be held.
 The pavilion commemorates George S. Grimley, a long serving alderman of Woollahra Council and Mayor in 1930-31, 1938-29 and 1945-46.
-The 1926 section of the building (south-western half) provides an example of an Inter-War period grandstand that was used not only for spectating, but also for varied community and private activities and functions.
-Significance resides only in the 1926 building and eastern single storey 1930s extension, including the interiors, which is substantially intact.
-The north-eastern side and the 1930s south-western extension (now used as the entrance to the pro shop) of the building demonstrates low integrity.